 Tom Goldstein, the lawyer who runs the closely-watched ScotusBlog, captured it best on Thursday, as we were all refreshing our browsers, hoping for news of hot Supreme Court decision-making.

-The timestamp mattered, because the court normally releases its opinions shortly after 10 AM on the days they set aside to issue decisions.
-By 10:30 AM, we know there will be no more decisions that day.
+The time stamp mattered, because the court normally releases its opinions shortly after 10 a.m. on the days they set aside to issue decisions.
+By 10:30, we know there will be no more decisions made that day.

-This year, partisans of all stripes and reporters of all platforms--- Not to mention citizens---have particular reason to stay perched at the edge of our seats.
+This year, partisans of all stripes and reporters — not to mention citizens — of all platforms have particular reason to stay perched at the edge of our seats.

 There are nearly a dozen cases left to be decided, but with barely a week left in the court’s term, here are the ones we await with bated breath.
 Taken together and interpreted broadly, the court decisions could well redefine civil rights in this country.

-Fisher vs. University of Texas at Austin was argued last October, making it the longest standing case –-and perhaps most eagerly awaited -- remaining on the docket.
+Fisher v.
+University of Texas at Austin was argued last October, making it the longest standing case — and perhaps most eagerly awaited — remaining on the docket.